 What's a "Human Being"?

-A few years ago I suddenly emerged from a deep, dark, 35-year period of serious depression.
+About 5 years ago I suddenly emerged from a deep, dark, 35-year period of serious depression.
 It's a long story about how and why I shut myself away from the world from ages 9-46, but suffice it to say that, looking back, I believe I used the time well.

 Essentially what pulled me out of that self-created, fearful hole was my memory of Who I Am.
 Who each of us is--a manifestation of pure Consciousness.
 Some people call that God, the Universe, Jesus, Source, Allah, Buddha, Yoda, etc. It doesn't matter.
-Words are inadequate and rudimentary when working with such concepts.
-Labels and names only limit understanding and lead to an Us vs. Them, sports team-like mentality that is absurd, irrelevant, and distracting.

 A Human Being sees all this, and decides to do something different.
 And that takes a shit-ton of bravery.
 That's where training becomes helpful, and that's why I call what I teach (and practice) Human Being Training.
-And so thank you for your openness toward attaining the ultimate human goal: self-mastery.